 Fostering a hiring environment of cognitive diversity

-Tavarez is convinced that Attentive is a better company for their changes in the wake of the pandemic.
+Tavarez is convinced that Attentive is a better company for its changes in the wake of the pandemic.
 With the pandemic came a “total shift” in the company’s philosophy toward building a remote-first employee environment.

 They can feel this philosophy at company all-hands meetings where visual maps celebrate new hires’ home bases across the country, whether the recruit is in a major tech center like Seattle, Los Angeles or the Bay Area; remote Alaska; or one of the other 49 states where Attentive’s employees happen to live and work.